-- First, no Sexual harassment complaint was reported to any of the internal Complaint Redressal Committee during the financial year 2021-22. - Mandatory E-learning on Prevention of Sexual Harassment was launched for all the employees of Company. - · Awareness messages sent to all employees. - A clause added in the employee joining kit to adhere to Company Anti-Sexual Harassment workplace.
+- First, no Sexual harassment complaint was reported to any of the internal Complaint Redressal Committee during the financial year 2022-23. - Regular training sessions are held on Prevention of Sexual Harassment. - Awareness messages sent to all employees. - A clause added in the employee joining kit to adhere to Company's Prevention of Sexual Harassment Policy at workplace.